Turing Machine

 Accept vs Decide

-• Halt at a rejecting state OR
+• Halt at hrh_r OR

 • Loop forever